jaidentripp/CS260StartupProject/README.md

  - [x] HTML pages - Four HTML page that represent the ability to login, look at all available recipes, recipes that would use the ingrediants you have, and an about page.
  - [x] Links - The login page automatically links to the all recipes page.
 All other pages are linked together from the menu at the top of the page.
- - [x] Text - Each of the voting choices is represented by a textual description.
+ - [x] Text - Each each page is represented by textual description.
  - [x] Images - I put in placeholder images where the recipes will go and where other images will be placed.
  - [x] DB/Login - Input box and submit button for login.
 The recipes represent data pulled from the database.
  - [x] WebSocket - The saved recipes will be shown in recipes for you page.

+##CSS Deliverable

+For this deliverable I properly styled the application into its final appearance.

+- [x] Header, footer, and main content body.
+- [x] Navigation elements - changed the color of the navigation bar, navigation elements, and logo.
+Also changed the formatting of the navigation elements.
+- [x] Responsive to window resizing - my website looks good on all window sizes.
+- [x] Application Elements - used good contrast as well as whitespace/formatting.
+- [x] Application text content - consistent fonts.
+- [x] Application images - able to load images and some images are placeholders for where recipes will be grabbed from the API.